Corporate Governance

 Fixed Remuneration (Base Remuneration)

 The base remuneration for directors of the Company (excluding Audit & Supervisory Committee members) is monthly fixed remuneration paid in cash and paid within a specific time period every month.
-The limit is ¥450 million per year (including a maximum of ¥100 million for outside directors).
+The limit is ¥600 million per year (including a maximum of ¥100 million for outside directors).
 In addition, Company directors (excluding Audit & Supervisory Committee members and outside directors) contribute a fixed proportion of the base remuneration to the shareholding association for directors and officers to purchase the Company’s shares.
 During his or her term of office, each director continues to hold such shares, as well as shares acquired through performance-based stock compensation.
 The base remuneration for directors who are Audit & Supervisory Committee members is monthly fixed remuneration paid in cash and paid within a specific time period every month, with the limit of ¥200 million per year.

 Variable Remuneration (Performance-Based Bonuses and Performance-Based Stock Compensation)

 As for variable remuneration for directors of the Company (excluding Audit & Supervisory Committee members and outside directors), both performance-based bonuses and performance-based stock compensation use consolidated operating profit of the Group as an indicator with the aim of directly reflecting the evaluation on management efforts by the management team of the Group in the amount of remuneration to be paid.
+At the same time, performance-based bonuses also use earnings per share (EPS) and the sustainability evaluation as indicators to promote further sharing of value with shareholders.

 Performance-Based Bonuses